Saba

 Atlantic mackerel is caught in great numbers by the fleets of numerous countries.
 Although there have been concerns over stock strength in the past, especially in the waters around the British Isles, the U.S. domestic mackerel fishery is relatively well-managed.
 Moreover, it is supported by strong stocks and uses low-impact fishing gear, primarily mid-water trawls (large nets that do not touch the seabed).

 Much of the imported European mackerel is not as sustainable as U.S. product due to a history of stock depletion.
-However, one foreign fishery in particular does merit support: Mackerel caught with hand lines in southwest England has been certified by the Marine Stewardship Council as a well-managed, sustainable fishery.
+However, when Sustainable Sushi was first written, one particular foreign mackerel fishery looked relatively solid: the handline mackerel fishery in Cornwall (southwest England), which had been certified by the Marine Stewardship Council and seemed to be a well-managed, sustainable fishery.
+Unfortunately, this is now being challenged by external factors.

 It should be mentioned that the term saba can also refer to Scomber japonicus, the Pacific mackerel.
 Less is known about Pacific mackerel fisheries than their Atlantic counterparts, but they benefit from the same inherent resilience and low-impact catch methods that make Atlantic saba such a positive option.